Coronavirus digest: Global infections up for first time in 7 weeks — WHO | DW | 01.03.2021

 The number of new COVID-19 infections globally rose last week for the first time in seven weeks, the World Health Organization (WHO) has warned.

-"We need to have a stern warning for all of us: that this virus will rebound if we let it," Maria Van Kerkhove, the WHO technical lead for COVID-19, told a briefing.
-"And we cannot let it."
+"We need to have a stern warning for all of us: that this virus will rebound if we let it," Maria Van Kerkhove, the WHO technical lead for COVID-19, said during a briefing.

 WHO Director-General Tedros Adhanom Ghebreyesus said the surge in infections was "disappointing but not surprising."

-He called on countries worldwide not to ease coronavirus measures, stressing that it was too early for countries to rely only on vaccination campaigns and abandon other measures.
+He called on nations worldwide not to ease coronavirus measures, stressing that it was too early for countries to rely only on vaccination campaigns and abandon other measures.

 "If countries rely solely on vaccines, they are making a mistake.
 Basic public health measures remain the foundation of the response," he said.